tymyrddin/purple/source/docs/engagement/resources.md

 The testing team benefits from clear scope and protected time.
 The defending team is more useful when staffed to reflect realistic incident conditions rather than ideal ones.
 If the engagement will run with a skeleton crew because three analysts are on holiday, that is worth knowing before it begins.

 A facilitator with no stake in either side's performance is what makes the debrief work.
-Seniority matters less than genuine neutrality and the understanding that the job is to surface learning, not to judge either team.
+Seniority counts for less than genuine neutrality and the understanding that the job is to surface learning, not to judge either team.

 ## Tools and infrastructure